 This curve will help you during the whole session to know what optical pump power is injected in the Nd:YAG rod.
-Position the Nd:YAG crystal at the focal point the lens.
-Optimise the rod position: when the rod is correctly aligned, the red spot on the crystal turns white (due to nonlinear effects caused by high intensity).

-Q3.
-Measure the pump power transmitted by the Nd:YAG rod for a pump current of 1A, and deduce the pump absorption.
-Estimate the Nd3+doping concentration inside the cristal from your measurement and the data below.
+- 3 Position the Nd:YAG crystal at the focal point the lens.
+Optimise the rod position: when the rod is correctly aligned, the red spot on the crystal turns white (due to nonlinear effects caused by high intensity). - 4 Measure the pump power transmitted by the Nd:YAG rod for a pump current of 1 A, and deduce the pump absorption.
+Estimate the Nd3+ doping concentration inside the crystal from your measurement and the data below.

-Crystal length 5 mm Absorption cross-section at 808 nm 7 10 -20 cm 2 Nd3+ volumic density for a 1% doped crystal 1,36 10 20 atomes/cm 3
+Crystal length 5 mm Absorption cross-section at 808 nm $7 \ 10^{-20} \ \mathrm{cm}^2$ Nd 3+ density for a 1% doped crystal 1,36 10 20 atomes/cm 3

-Data on the laser crystal
+Specifications of the laser crystal